-Top Up means an additional salary amount paid to an Overseas Workers to ensure that requirements under this Agreement are met as prescribed under clause 2, Item 2 of Schedule 6.
+Department of Top Up means an additional salary amount paid to an Overseas Workers to ensure that requirements under this Agreement are met as prescribed under clause 2, Item 2 of Schedule 6.

-1 An example of On-hire is where a person proposes to sponsor someone to come to Australia for the purpose of hiring out the visa holder's services to client organisations, rather than to work directly in the person's business.
+An example of On-hire is where a person proposes to sponsor someone to come to Australia for the purpose of hiring out the visa holder's service to client organisations, rather than to work directly in the person's business.
+Re